ChrisDenton/minwinsdk/Readme.md

 ## Manually Install Only the Libs

-Download minwinsdk.zip and unzip it somewhere nice.
+Download [Minimal.Windows.SDK.zip](https://github.com/ChrisDenton/minwinsdk/releases/download/0.0.1/Minimal.Windows.SDK.zip) and unzip it somewhere nice.
 You may want to set the `LIB` environment variable for your default target.

 ## Using the libs